contagon/handbook/handbook/6-stake-leadership.md

 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) The communication council may include a stake communication director, assistant directors, and specialists as needed.
 They are called and set apart by the stake president or an assigned counselor or high councilor.

-There is also a communication council at the coordinating council level (see [29.4](29-meetings-in-the-church.md#294-coordinating-council-meeting)).
+There is also a communication council at the coordinating council level (see [29.4](29-meetings-in-the-church.md#294-coordinating-council-meetings)).
 It operates under the direction of an Area Seventy and is led by a communication director.
 This communication council helps coordinate relationships, events, and issues that cross stake boundaries.
 The director of this council offers support and training to stake communication councils.

 The communication council structure differs in the Utah Area.
 Area Seventies in the Utah Area can provide stake presidents with details about this structure.

 For information about communication callings, see [GCN.ChurchofJesusChrist.org](https://publicaffairs.churchofjesuschrist.org) .

-### 6.2.2 Leading the Work of Salvation and Exaltation
+### 6.2.2 Leading God’s Work of Salvation and Exaltation in the Stake

-The stake president presides over the work of salvation and exaltation in the stake (see [chapter 1](1-work-of-salvation-and-exaltation.md)).
+The stake president leads God’s work of salvation and exaltation in the stake (see [chapter 1](1-work-of-salvation-and-exaltation.md)).
 He instructs and encourages stake and ward leaders and members in this work.
 His counselors and other leaders assist him.

 He helps members live the gospel and increase their spiritual strength.
 He teaches them to pray and study the scriptures.
 He also teaches them about the covenants they will make as they receive the ordinances of salvation and exaltation.
 He encourages them to honor their covenants.

 The stake president strengthens families.
 He encourages them to pray and learn the gospel together, including in home evening.
 He teaches by word and example that Church callings can be fulfilled without detracting from family responsibilities.
 He also ensures that Church activities support parents’ efforts to raise their children in righteousness.

-In addition to helping members live the gospel, the stake president oversees other aspects of the work of salvation and exaltation.
+In addition to helping members live the gospel, the stake president oversees other aspects of God’s work of salvation and exaltation in the stake.
 For example, he:

 * Helps brethren prepare to receive the Melchizedek Priesthood (see [18.10.1](18-priesthood-ordinances-and-blessings.md#18101-melchizedek-priesthood)).
 * Leads efforts to care for those in need in the stake (see [22.9.1](22-providing-for-temporal-needs.md#2291-stake-president-and-his-counselors)).
-* Oversees missionary work in the stake and encourages members to share the gospel (see [23.4](23.md#234-stake-leaders)).
+* Oversees missionary work in the stake and encourages members to share the gospel (see [23.5](23.md#235-stake-leaders)).
-* Oversees efforts to strengthen new members in the stake (see [23.4](23.md#234-stake-leaders)).
+* Oversees efforts to strengthen new members in the stake (see [23.5](23.md#235-stake-leaders)).
 * Interviews candidates for missionary service (see [24.4.2](24.md#2442-interviews-and-recommendation-forms)).
 * Oversees temple and family history work in the stake (see [25.3.1](25-temple-and-family-history-work.md#2531-stake-presidency)).
 * Helps members prepare to receive temple ordinances (see [27.1](27-temple-ordinances-for-the-living.md#271-receiving-temple-ordinances)).
-* With the stake Relief Society presidency, instructs and supports elders quorum and ward Relief Society presidencies in their responsibilities for missionary work (see [23.5.2](23.md#2352-elders-quorum-and-relief-society-presidencies)) and temple and family history work (see [25.2.2](25-temple-and-family-history-work.md#2522-elders-quorum-and-relief-society-presidencies)).
+* With the stake Relief Society presidency, instructs and supports elders quorum and ward Relief Society presidencies in their responsibilities for missionary work (see [23.6.2](23.md#2362-elders-quorum-and-relief-society-presidencies)) and temple and family history work (see [25.2.2](25-temple-and-family-history-work.md#2522-elders-quorum-and-relief-society-presidencies)).

 ### 6.2.3 Common Judge

-The stake president is the common judge in the stake (see [Doctrine and Covenants 107:71–74](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/107.71-74?lang=eng#p71)).
+The stake president is the common judge in the stake (see [Doctrine and Covenants 107:71–74](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/107?lang=eng&id=p71-p74#p71)).
 He holds priesthood keys to receive inspiration and make decisions regarding the spiritual and temporal welfare of members of the stake.
 In this role, he has the following responsibilities:

 * Conduct interviews as outlined in [31.2](31.md#312-interviews).
 He may also authorize his counselors to conduct certain interviews (see [31.2.2](31.md#3122-types-of-interviews)).
 * Meet with stake members who seek spiritual guidance, who have weighty personal problems, or who have committed serious sins.
 For guidelines, see [31.1](31.md#311-guiding-principles).